 Goals: The goals of the middle school physical education program are to prepare students to lead a physically active lifestyle and to understand that keeping their bodies healthy (physically, mentally, socially and emotionally) will contribute to their longevity.
-Team sports that can be introduced are flag football, soccer, softball, Ultimate Frisbee, basketball, volleyball, team handball, and floor hockey.
+Team sports that can be introduced are flag football, soccer, softball, ultimate frisbee, basketball, volleyball, team handball, and floor hockey.
 The individual/dual sports units can include badminton, pickleball, wallyball, racquetball and table tennis.
 Interactive and cooperative games units will include a variety of activities and games that develop and enhance interpersonal relationships and develop leadership skills.
-The lifetime activities can include walking, swimming, lawn games, circuit workouts, Tabata, HIIT workouts, strength training, and dance.
+The lifetime activities can include walking, swimming, lawn games, circuit workouts, tabata, high intensity interval training workouts (HIIT), strength training, and dance.